jbnicolai/tarifa/README.md

     create         Create a tarifa project
     prepare        Prepare the www project with a given platform and configuration platform       Manage current project platforms
-    build          Build the project for a given platform and configuration run            Run the project for a given platform and configuration on your device info           Get information about the current project
+    plugin         Add, remove or list cordova plugins in your project build          Build the project for a given platform and configuration run            Run the project for a given platform and configuration on your device info           Get information about the current project